By using this site, you agree to the Privacy Policy and Terms of Use.

 Clinical Evidence Supports Cerebrovascular Benefits

 The strongest human evidence for L-arginine’s neurological effects centers on cerebrovascular function in aging populations.
-Clinical trials have consistently shown improvements in brain blood flow markers when older adults receive arginine supplementation over periods of 8-12 weeks.
+Clinical trials have shown improvements in brain blood flow markers when older adults receive arginine supplementation over periods of 8-12 weeks.

 Dietary sources of arginine include nuts, seeds, meat, and legumes, with typical intake ranging from 4-6 grams daily in omnivorous diets.
 Supplementation protocols used in research typically exceed normal dietary intake by 2-3 fold.